Vanja Černivec: The Builder

 Check the expansion draft tracker for the full breakdown of every pick and why it mattered. Černivec built a roster that can switch defensively, space the floor, and compete from day one.
 Not a rebuild roster.
 A foundation roster.

-Free agency is where the Valkyries experience pays off the most. Černivec knows which players are genuinely available, which ones are using expansion interest as leverage with their current teams, and which ones will actually come to a new franchise.
-She knows the cap math.
-She's done this exact negotiation cycle before, just last year, with Golden State's money.
-Portland's version has its own constraints, its own opportunities, and its own roster needs.
-But the playbook is the same.
+Free agency was where the Valkyries experience paid off the most. Černivec knew which players were genuinely available, which ones were using expansion interest as leverage with their current teams, and which ones would actually come to a new franchise.
+She knew the cap math.
+She'd done this exact negotiation cycle before, just last year, with Golden State's money.
+The Galatasaray pipeline (Oblak and Smalls were teammates there in 2025-26) is the kind of edge most WNBA front offices do not have.

 Frequently Asked Questions